SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Abstract

 \section{Abstract}

 Most existing point cloud instance and semantic segmentation methods rely heavily on strong supervision signals, which require point-level labels for every point in the scene.
 However, such strong supervision suffers from large annotation costs, arousing the need to study efficient annotating.
-In this paper, we discover that the locations of instances matter for 3D scene segmentation.
-By fully taking the advantages of locations, we design a weakly supervised point cloud segmentation algorithm that only requires clicking on one point per instance to indicate its location for annotation.
+In this paper, we discover that the locations of instances matter for both instance and semantic 3D scene segmentation.
+By fully taking advantage of locations, we design a weakly-supervised point cloud segmentation method that only requires clicking on one point per instance to indicate its location for annotation.
 With over-segmentation for pre-processing, we extend these location annotations into segments as seg-level labels.
-We further design a segment grouping network (SegGroup) to generate pseudo point-level labels under seg-level labels by hierarchically grouping the unlabeled segments into the relevant nearby labeled segments, so that existing point-level supervised segmentation models can directly consume these pseudo labels for training.
+We further design a segment grouping network (SegGroup) to generate point-level pseudo labels under seg-level labels by hierarchically grouping the unlabeled segments into the relevant nearby labeled segments, so that existing point-level supervised segmentation models can directly consume these pseudo labels for training.
 Experimental results show that our seg-level supervised method (SegGroup) achieves comparable results with the fully annotated point-level supervised methods.
-Moreover, it also outperforms the recent weakly supervised methods given a fixed annotation budget.
+Moreover, it outperforms the recent weakly-supervised methods given a fixed annotation budget.
+Code is available at \url{https://github.com/antao97/SegGroup}.